DispatchMe/meteor-spinner/README.md

 Meteor Spinner
 ==============

-'A spinner component for displaying loading with meteor.'
+A spinner component for displaying loading with meteor.

 ##Usage
 `meteor add dispatch:spinner`